nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 The key motivation to such coarse-graining is to reduce the complexity of the description.
 On the one hand to support visualization and scientific analyses - not only of crystal defect arrangements.
-On the other hand it is the hope that using descriptors at a coarser level, i.e. nanometer, micrometer, and larger, it is still possible to find sufficiently accurate and precise descriptors which avoid that one has to account for the dynamics of each atom to predict or understand the properties of defects and their dynamics.
+On the other hand it is the hope that using descriptors at a coarser level, i.e. nanometre, micrometre, and larger, it is still possible to find sufficiently accurate and precise descriptors that avoid one having to account for the dynamics of each atom to predict or understand the properties of defects and their dynamics.

 Nevertheless, experience has shown that computational-geometry-based descriptions when combined with hierarchical clustering/labeling methods, applied on set of